How To Recover From a Binge

 These questions come usually as someone begins to “wake up” and find that they’ve been in a day long (sometimes weeks long) binge coma.
 Sometimes it can be as serious as spending days alone in your flat, bingeing or bingeing & purging and not getting out of bed to do anything besides eat, use the bathroom or pick up food.
 Other times it can be a solitary binge one evening or one afternoon.

 - Forgive yourself.
 Usually, if you are bingeing, it means that there is something going on for your emotionally.
 Beating yourself up is the last thing that you need at this point.
 Binge episodes are wrought with shame and frustration.
 But you don’t need that right now.
 What you need is self-compassion.
 Be kind to yourself.
-Know that you can’t go backwards, but you can go forward and learn from the binge.
+Know that you can’t go backward, but you can go forward and learn from the binge.

 - Don’t try to compensate for the binge (ie: don’t vomit, don’t try to exercise the amount of calories that you think you ate, don’t starve yourself).
 This will set up a cycle of bingeing and compensating.
 The goal is to end that cycle of craziness immediately, or else it will continue.
 The other side of the binge is the compensation and the other side of the compensation is the binge.
 They go hand in hand.
 You can’t go backward you can only go forward.
 Trying to go backward will hurt you because you will just stay stuck in the binge and the vicious cycle.

-- Drink a Glass of Water with some lemon squeezed into it and maybe a few slices of cucumber if you can stomach it.
+- Drink a Glass of Water with some lemon squeezed into it and maybe a few slices of cucumber to help your body remove the bloat.

-- Don’t weigh yourself– you are probably retaining water from salt and overeating.
-Weighing yourself won’t give you an accurate measure of your weight and will likely agitate you and keep you in the binge cycle.
+- WHATEVER YOU DO, DON’T WEIGHT YOURSELF! — Weighing yourself won’t give you an accurate measure of your weight and will likely agitate you and keep you in the binge cycle.

-- If you are hungry, drink some tea and prepare yourself a proper breakfast with fruit or oatmeal and some protein.
+- If you are hungry, drink some tea and prepare yourself a proper breakfast with protein and fruit or oatmeal.
 It’s important to prepare yourself a nice breakfast and to make it appetizing and lovingly for yourself.
 Set the table, eat off of nice plates, and put on relaxing music.
 This is so if you are tempted to continue your binge, you might find that a mindful and quiet breakfast helps you to reset.